Whittier Boulevard

-Whittier Boulevard known as Stephenson Avenue (before 1920) is an arterial street that runs from the Los Angeles River (where it continues into Downtown Los Angeles as 6th Street) to Brea, California.
+Whittier Boulevard is an arterial street that runs in Los Angeles County, California from the Los Angeles River (where it continues into Downtown Los Angeles as 6th Street) to Brea, California.
 The street is one of the main thoroughfares in both Whittier and East Los Angeles.
 At various times, portions of Whittier Boulevard carried the designation of U.S. Route 101.
 Whittier Boulevard also carries a portion of El Camino Real.
-Its west section leading from the Sixth Street Viaduct was demolished in 2016.
-Currently, Whittier Boulevard carries two Caltrans controlled highways.
-The portion between Rosemead Boulevard (SR 19) and Beach Boulevard (SR 39) carries State Route 72 and the portion between Beach and Harbor Boulevards carries California State Route 39.
-The portion of State Route 72 up to State Route 19 was relinquished back to Pico Rivera in the early 2000s and the portion of State Route 72 between State Route 19 and Downey Road was deleted from SR 72 in 1992.
+Its west section leading from the Sixth Street Viaduct was demolished in 2016; the replacement was officially opened in 2022.

+Since 2025, Whittier Boulevard carries the following two Caltrans-controlled state highways.
+The portions between Interstate 605 and Lockheed Avenue, and Valley Home Avenue and Beach Boulevard officially carries State Route 72.
+The portion between Beach and Harbor Boulevards carries State Route 39.
+The State Route 72 designation along Whittier Boulevard was originally longer: the portion of the highway between Downey Road and State Route 19 was deleted in 1992, the segment between State Route 19 and Interstate 605 was relinquished back to Pico Rivera in the early 2000s, and most of the portions between Interstate 605 and Beach Boulevard (except for the aforementioned segments) were relinquished back to Whittier and unincorporated Los Angeles County in 2025.

+In Los Angeles, Whittier Boulevard was known as Stephenson Avenue before 1920.
+The portion in what is now Whittier was known as County Road in Whittier's early days.

 East Los Angeles

 Cuisine of Whittier Boulevard

-Whittier Blvd located in The East Los Angeles community consists mainly of Latino descent, but as well as other culture groups, which provides the diversity of East L.A.
+Whittier Boulevard located in The East Los Angeles community consists mainly of Latino descent, but as well as other culture groups, which provides the diversity of East L.A.
 Whittier Boulevard is the heart of the community in East Los Angeles; it is filled with street vendors, selling hot dogs, fruits, garments, and Mexican food.
 In particular, taco trucks appear frequently on Whittier Boulevard.
 Other establishments include liquor stores, bread shops, clothing stores and furniture warehouses, 99 cent stores, as well as a supermarket, but with the change in times, places are being shut down and remodeled or new shops pop up frequently.
 The tacos are not the only thing popular along these strips, but the occasional, but a more growing popular snack rising is the Hot Dog created on the streets of Whittier.
 Hot dogs served along Whittier are wrapped in bacon and served with grilled onions and jalapeños.
 When prepared this way, it is known as an East L.A.
 Ditch Dog.
-Both hot dogs and tacos can be served with nieves (Mexican slushy), the esquites (corn kernels smothered in mayo, Mexican cheese, and butter, with the option of chili or other condiments).
+Both hot dogs and tacos can be served with nieves (Mexican slushy), and esquites (corn kernels smothered in mayo, Mexican cheese, and butter, with the option of chili or other condiments).